norahuntington/fake-news/README.md

 ## Modeling

 To prep for modeling, I split my data into a train (80%) and test (20%) set so that I would have some data to test my winning model on that it had not seen before.
-I decided to use the area under the ROC curve to score my models as I wanted to reward models with high true positve rates and low false positive rates.
+I decided to use the area under the ROC curve to score my models as I wanted to reward models with high true positive rates and low false positive rates.
 (If you are a news organization, you want to make sure you can identify fake news but you do not want to accuse a politician of being a liar if they are not.)
 I also decided to score my models using 5 Kfolds and average the resulting AUC ROC scores.

-I chose to compare three types of models: Random Forest Classifiers, Graident Boosting Classifiers, and Gaussian Naive Bayes Classifiers.
+I chose to compare three types of models: Random Forest Classifiers, Gradient Boosting Classifiers, and Gaussian Naive Bayes Classifiers.
 When deciding what features to use, I considered: stop words, no stopwords, Snowball stemmer, Word Net Lemmatizer, no stemmer or lemmatizer, a 5000 limit on number of features, no limit on number of features, n-grams up to 3, no n-grams.

 The highest resulting AUC ROC scores for the three model types were: